-We regularly offer events in collaboration with Columbia Alumni Association, Catalyst Network Foundation (CNF), a NYC/DC nonprofit, CAA Arts Access, Columbia's Institute for Research in African American Studies (IRAAS), The Center for Justice (CJ) at Columbia' School of Social Work, and Columbia's Office of Multicultural Affairs (OMA) in support of Black Graduation.
+We regularly offer events in collaboration with Columbia Alumni Association, Shared Interest Groups of CAA, Catalyst Network Foundation (CNF), a NYC/DC nonprofit, CAA Arts Access, Columbia's Institute for Research in African American Studies (IRAAS), The Center for Justice (CJ) at Columbia' School of Social Work, and Columbia's Office of Multicultural Affairs (OMA) in support of Black Graduation.

 Events and suggestions may be sent to [email protected].